-You may be worried that you're not getting enough vitamins and minerals, particularly if you're not able to eat well.
-There are some simple ways to increase your intake of vitamins and minerals that don't involve taking a supplement:
+Some people with ovarian cancer worry that they are not getting enough vitamins and minerals, particularly if they are not able to eat well.
+There are some simple ways to increase your intake of vitamins and minerals that don't involve taking a supplement.

-- Branded cereals often have added vitamins and minerals so eating this kind of food (softened with warm milk) can be helpful. - Fruit juice and squash often contain extra vitamins and smoothies are a great way of getting more portions of fruit and vegetables.
+- Branded cereals often have added vitamins and minerals so eating this kind of food (softened with warm milk) can be helpful. - Fruit juice and squash often contain extra vitamins and smoothies are a great way of getting additional portions of fruit and vegetables.
 You could try drinking a glass of one of these drinks every day. - Frozen fruit and vegetables can be easier to store and use than fresh varieties and contain good amounts of vitamins and minerals.

-If you're struggling to eat a range of foods that contain lots of nutrients then a supplement may be helpful for a short while.
-You should speak to your Clinical Nurse Specialist (CNS) or a dietitian about what might be right for you.
-That's because some supplements can interact with cancer treatments and taking some supplements for a long period of time may be harmful.
+If you are struggling to eat a range of foods that contain lots of nutrients then a supplement may be helpful for a short while.
+You should speak to your Clinical Nurse Specialist (CNS) or a dietitian about what might be right for you as some supplements can interact with cancer treatments and taking some supplements for a long period of time may be harmful.